top of page

 It’s critical to identify where the materials will go after dismantling the solar farm and if reusing the solar panels and other equipment is an option.
 Some companies specialize in removing, transporting, and refurbishing solar panels.
 Many solar photovoltaic plant owners value sustainability during the decommissioning process, so they repurpose solar panels and equipment whenever feasible and minimize waste going to landfills.

-Decommissioning a solar project requires similar safety equipment as the installation process.
-To promote worker safety, it’s critical to turn off the solar system.
-Likewise, equipment such as skid-steer loaders and excavators is needed to remove and transport the dismantled solar panels, racking, fencing, foundations, and equipment and to perform site work.
+Decommissioning solar panels requires similar safety equipment as the installation process.
+To promote worker safety, turning off the solar system is critical.
+Likewise, equipment such as skid-steer loaders and excavators are needed to remove and transport the dismantled solar panels, racking, fencing, foundations, and equipment and perform site work.

 What To Do With Decommissioned Solar Panel System Components?